-In all Australian jurisdictions, the WHS/OH&S regulators have standard forms which they require people to use when making statutory incident notifications.
+In all Australian jurisdictions, the WHS/OH&S regulators have standard forms that people are required to use when making statutory incident notifications.

 For example, in Queensland Office of Industrial Relations Form 3 - Incident Notification form should be used immediately to report a notifiable injury: See an example on the following page.